 - Override the negativity.
 Every time you catch yourself with a negative thought about your body or someone else’s replace it with a positive thought.
 If you want to get on the fast train then make it three positive thoughts for every negative.

 - Get to know your body.
 Look at yourself in the mirror naked and with clothes.
 Realize what you actually look like and not the made up image in your mind.

 - Challenge your body.
-Let your body do what it was meant to do.
 Try a new workout, a dance class, go swimming, or whatever you are called to.
 Appreciate what your body is able to do.
 Accomplishing new feats will only boost your body love.

 - Go through your closet.
 You have clothes that you feel “blah” in.
 Get rid of them!
 Every time you get dressed, think about what would make you feel good to wear today.
 Something that will add to your confidence and definitely not make you feel worse.

 - Compliment others.
 Try giving out one compliment a day on how someone looks.
 It can be strangers or people you know.
 Boosting the confidence of others will change how you see others and yourself.
 You will start looking for the positive in everyone.

 Danielle Yeager is an occupational therapist and life coach.
 You can find her at http://www.danielleyeager.com/ where she is the creator of high-end private coaching programs, courses, and products designed for driven, busy women who want to be happier, healthier and re-motivated about their life.
 With her knowledge and experience, she can get you back to enjoying the journey of becoming the best version of you.
 Don’t forget to grab your FREE 7 Day Affirmation Journal.